-- Service Provider: All software systems or application which is a part or provides Web Service.
+- Service Provider: All software systems or application which is a part of or provides Web Service.

-- Service Requester: All software systems or applications which is a part of requests Web Service from Service Provider.
+- Service Requester: All software systems or applications which are a part of requests Web Service from Service Provider.

 - Service Registry: A registry or repository where all the information about Web Service is provided by the Service Provider.
 (Already discussed in UDDI)

 These three entities interact with each other to carry out a successful Web Service Implementation.
 This is done in three phases.
 The first phase is the Publish() phase where a Service Provider feeds all the details about a Web Service in a Service Registry or Repository.

 The second phase is Find() where a Service Request mainly the client application finds the details about Web Service from a repository (also has WSDL XML file).
 The last phase is Binding() where the client application or the Service Requester synchronizes with the Service Provider for the final implementation of the Web Service.

 REST stands for Representational State Transfer which is a Stateless Service.

 It is called Stateless as the Web Server does not store any information about the client session (time duration till the client application is connected and in execution) which means each request type is treated and performed easily with the help of REST inbuilt methods like GET, POST, CUSTOM (PUT), DELETE, HEAD and so on.

 Indeed, these methods are not present in SOAP.

 Each method in REST has its significance.
 Given Below is the briefing about each of them.